vallafederico/tinytween/README.md

 # ttween

-ttween (short for TinyTween) is a lightweight, easy-to-use tweening library for animating objects in JavaScript.
+**ttween** (short for TinyTween) is a super tiny (140 formatted lines), single file, hopefully fast (never tested it) tweening library for animating objects in JavaScript.

+🚀

+_You should probably use gsap._

 ## Getting Started

+#### Copy it?

+It's a single js file, no dependencies, so you might want to just copy the index file in your ptoject and import it from there.

-### Install it
+#### Install it

 First, install.